williamxb/emilywillis/README.md

 # Graphic Designer Portfolio

-This is my recently graduated partner Emily's portfolio.
-Emily wanted a super simple and sleek design with capacity for lots of images and content, and together over a few weeks we came up with this.
+This is my recently graduated partner's portfolio.
+She wanted a super simple and sleek design with capacity for lots of images and content, and together over a few weeks we came up with this.

 ## Features